apache/flink/docs/apis/batch/libs/table.md

 under the License.
 -->

-**The Table API an experimental feature**
+**The Table API: an experimental feature**

 Flink provides an API that allows specifying operations using SQL-like expressions.
-Instead of manipulating `DataSet` or `DataStream` you work with `Table` on which relational operations can be performed.
+Instead of manipulating a `DataSet` you can work with a `Table` on which relational operations can be performed.

-The following dependency must be added to your project when using the Table API:
+The following dependency must be added to your project in order to use the Table API:

 {% highlight xml %}
 <dependency>